Evermystery

 "You built the house."

-"I've been building the house for about a year."
-He said it lightly, the way he said everything that cost him something.
+"I've been building it for about a year."
+He said it lightly, like each word was costing him something.
 "It's never right.
 I'll get the light and the rain's wrong.
 I'll get the rain and the linoleum's wrong.
 Last week I spent four hours on the sound the screen door makes when it doesn't quite latch, and I got it, and then I had to log out, because—"

 He stopped.